Hacienda Cenote Oxman: Full Visitor’s Guide (2026)

 Cenote Oxman Map

 Cenote Oxman is located near the city of Valladolid, in the heart of Mexico’s Yucatán Peninsula.
-Positioned approximately a 15-minute drive south from the city centre, it lies nestled within the premises of Hacienda San Lorenzo Oxman, a historical estate that adds to the charm and allure of the area.
+Positioned approximately a 15-minute drive south of the city center, it lies nestled within the premises of Hacienda San Lorenzo Oxman, a historical estate that adds to the charm and allure of the area.

 How to Get to Cenote Oxman